-The College is in the process of developing a Reserves Policy as it recognises the importance of holding appropriate reserves to provide financial stability and resilience to the institution, whilst ensuring that adequate resources are provided annually to deliver the College's core business activity.
+The College is developing a Reserves Policy as it recognises the importance of holding appropriate reserves to provide financial stability and resilience to the institution, whilst ensuring that adequate resources are provided annually to deliver the College's core business activity.
+The College aims to keep enough reserves to ensure its main operations can continue for a period of 12 months.